 The origins of the open examination system (Kējǔ or 科举 in Chinese) are in the early Han dynasty when wise rulers figured out that the way to avoid officials building power bases from their family and friends was to appoint on basis of talent.
 Long before Confucius himself had set the pattern by taking on students (disciples) on the basis of intellectual merit and not on wealth or family ancestry.
 In 165BCE Emperor Wendi introduced a system of examinations testing the knowledge of the Five Confucian classics.
 The Grand Academy 太学 tài xué was founded in 124BCE.
 The Four Books and Five Classics (Book of Documents, Book of Songs, Book of Changes, Book of Rites and Book of Ceremonies) were the core texts.
 Candidates would also be set a question on current affairs.
 Later stress on agriculture and ethics were incorporated into the system and the Ming Jing (Expertise in Classics) grade was introduced.

 The system became more sophisticated during the reign of the first Ming dynasty Emperor Hongwu in 1382.
 Each prefecture (local district) had to have a school.
 Scholars who reached the Xiu Cai grade could then enter a provincial examination for the Ju Ren 举人 grade, held normally every three years.
 To pass this examination took years of study and it was rare for a candidate to be ready to take it before they reached the age of 30.
 The few that passed (5 to 10%) could then compete at national level at the capital city Beijing for the Jin Shi 进士 (Advanced Scholar) grade.
 To succeed at this level it was normal to have a patron who had been impressed by their scholarship and would then help with the candidate's studies and finances.
-Often a promising young boy would be supported by a syndicate of extended family and friends who would pay for materials, tutors and if successful promotions.
+Often a promising young boy would be supported by a syndicate of extended family and friends who would pay for materials, tutors and books.
 The successful official would then pay back his supporters and patrons with money, appointments and other benefits.
 A student would normally study in one of the many Academies ➚ (书院 shū yuàn) to prepare for the examination.
 If the Jin Shi examinations were passed the lucky candidate would be offered a permanent and lucrative post in government.
 During the Ming dynasty only about 200 candidates passed at this level each year; so there were only about 3,000 top scholars at any one time in the whole of China.

 A typical examination involved being locked inside the examination hall for several days and nights so candidates could not cheat, the essay they produced was marked on strict criteria.
-It is said that at a Nanjing examination hall there were 35 deaths of candidates each day during their incarceration.
+It is said that at a Nanjing examination hall there were 35 deaths of candidates each day during their incarceration - a candidate could not leave if they felt ill.
 Exact recall of the great Chinese classics (particularly of Confucius) was a key skill.
 The core works comprised about 400,000 characters so this was no mean feat, the whole Christian Bible is about 800,000 words.
 Memory rather than imagination was crucial to success.
 The eight legged essay ➚ (baguwen) was the famous test in Ming dynasty times, the answer was to be in 8 sections and could be no more than 700 characters in length.
 It should be remembered that old practices remained for a long period in Europe too; up until the 1960s it was necessary for candidates for Oxford and Cambridge Universities to study the Classics in Latin and ancient Greek.
 It was only as late as 1855 that competitive written examinations were introduced for entry into the British civil service.
 In China although accomplishments in the Classics achieved the highest prestige, examinations in law; economics; history and science were also available.

 Anyone who has worked with Chinese students will realize that the cultural and historical emphasis on examinations continues to produce hard working and receptive candidates.
 The continuing importance of educational attainment is based on a 2,000 year old respect for the profound importance of learning.

-Copyright © Chinasage 2012 to 2017
+Copyright © Chinasage 2012 to 2018